 - The turn signals only work with the ignition switched on.
-The indicator lights $\triangleleft$ or $\Rightarrow$ in the instrument cluster $\Rightarrow$ page 11 also blink. - After you have turned a corner, the turn signal switches off automatically. - The headlight flasher works only as long as you hold the lever even if there are no lights switched on.
-The indicator light ≣○ in the instrument cluster illuminates when you use the headlight flasher.
+The indicator lights \diamondsuit or \diamondsuit in the instrument cluster \Rightarrow page 11 also blink. - After you have turned a corner, the turn signal switches off automatically. - The high beam works only when the headlights are on.
+The indicator light ID in the instrument cluster illuminates when the high beams are on. - The headlight flasher works only as long as you hold the lever even if there are no lights switched on.
+The indicator light 10 in the instrument cluster illuminates when you use the headlight flasher.